 What is a Pre-Birth Order

 Pre and post-birth orders are items of extreme interest in gestational surrogacy.
 Both assign parentage to the intended parents and remove any rights or obligations from the surrogate.
-These birth orders can also cause a great deal of unnecessary stress for both IPs and surrogates when they’re not properly understood.
+These birth orders can also cause a great deal stress for both intended parents and surrogates when they’re not properly understood.

-In simplest terms, a birth order is a legal document assigning parentage to a child.
-Depending on the state in which your surrogate lives, these documents can be started in the fourth month and are often signed by the seventh month of pregnancy in pre-birth order states.
-In post birth states intended parents are usually seen in court within three to five days following birth.
+In the simplest of terms, a birth order is a legal document assigning parentage to a child.
+Depending on the state in which your surrogate lives, these documents can be started in the fourth month of pregnancy and are often signed by the seventh month in pre-birth order states.
+In post birth order states, intended parents are usually seen in court within three to five days following birth.